IvorDotPro/gmail-classifier/README.md

 2. Use PHP's built-in server to start your local web server: `php -S localhost:8080`.
 3. In your browser, navigate to `http://localhost:8080/train.php`.
 4. The first time you access it, you will be redirected to a Google login page.
 Log in with the Gmail account you want to access.
-5. Allow the app to view your email messages and settings.
+5. Allow the app to view your email mesages and settings.
 6. Your browser will redirect back to the local server and begin fetching and processing your Gmail data for training the model.

 ## Ignoring Certain Labels